 The First Few Months of School

 Over the summer, you will learn a thing or two about what you will be teaching, you will gain a lot of tips, tricks, and ideas from “your people”, and you will have ideas to decorate your classroom and to make your classroom your home away from home.
-Now what do you do the first few months of school?
+Now what do you do the first few months of school when you are starting a new teaching job?

 Let’s dive in!